ericclaus14/CyrusBackupSolution/README.md

 But, when you are initially installing Cyrus there are a few changes that must be made to the core script, Cyrus.ps1, and the PowerShell module, Cyrus.psm1.
 The core script should be located in Cyrus's root directory and the module in the 'Cyrus' subfolder inside of Cyrus's root directory.

 Inside of the core script, Cyrus.ps1, change the value being assigned to the variable named "$CBSRootDirectory" to match Cyrus's root directory ('C:\CyrusBackupSolution').
+NOTE: I recommend using either PowerShell ISE or Visual Studio Code to edit the PowerShell files included with Cyrus.

 Next, inside of the PowerShell module, Cyrus.psm1, change the following variables:
 * $CBSRootDirectory